selinlaraadali/DSA210_project/README.md

 # Sleep and Walking Speed Analysis

 ## Description
 This project examines the correlation between sleep duration and walking speed using personal health data collected from the iOS Health app.
-By analyzing daily sleep and walking metrics, the project seeks to uncover trends and test hypotheses about the impact of sleep on physical performance.
+By analyzing daily sleep and walking metrics, the project seeks to uncover trends and test hypotheses about the impact of sleep on walking metrics.

 ### Hypotheses:
 -Null Hypothesis (H₀): Sleep duration has no significant effect on walking speed.